jkangj/Gym-project/README.md

 # Vitalitas - AI-Powered Gym Companion

 **Vitalitas** is an AI-driven workout companion designed to assist users in performing exercises with real-time feedback.
 It offers functionalities like rep counting, exercise tracking, and both structured and freestyle workout plans to enhance the training experience.
+Though in prototype right now, Vitalitas will soon be available to the public via website.
+Once Vitalitas is hosted, a link to the website will be added to this readme.

 ## Example Run Through